What: Eat at least one polyphenol-rich food in season now.

 - Plums (these are acidifying, but they are not off-limits; simply balance them with the appropriate alkalizing foods)

-These are all Foundation Foods that are included in the Save Our Bones Program.
+These are all Foundation Foods that are included in the Osteoporosis Reversal Program.
 They are rich sources of many bone-healthy nutrients, especially polyphenols.

 What: Practice these 3 neck stretching exercises at least once a day.

 Why: Neck stretching exercises help improve posture, align the spine, relieve pain and stiffness, and prevent misalignment and the dreaded “hunchback.”

 These exercises are designed to strengthen and tone your neck muscles, as well as stretch them gently to prevent and relieve tightness.
 You’ll notice that your neck will feel a lot better and you’ll have a more graceful posture.

 In addition, such isometric exercises improve bone density.
 Research backs up their effectiveness – several studies have shown the benefits of exercising the neck muscles for those with osteoporosis.
 On study in particular comes to us from the Osteoporosis Prevention and Treatment Center in California.
 The results clearly showed increased muscle strength, and the study concluded that neck exercises “are capable of enhancing bone formation…”.
 1

 How: Do these exercises in sequence.

 - Sit up straight in a comfortable chair (you can stand if you prefer).